EV Cost Calculator

 Frequently Asked Questions

-How much does it cost to charge an EV at home in Quebec?
+How much does it actually cost to charge an EV at home in Quebec?

 With Hydro-Québec's residential Rate D (~$0.078/kWh), charging an EV costs roughly $1.40 per 100 km for a typical sedan (18 kWh/100km).
 For 20,000 km/year, that's about $280/year in electricity — compared to ~$2,975 in gasoline (8.5 L/100km at $1.75/L).